borntofrappe/game-development/03 Match Three/README.md

 - `Swap`: swap two tiles

+  0. render a static grid of tiles

+  1. select, highlight, and finally swap tiles

+  2. tween the position of the tiles

 Past these folders, the game is developed in `Match Three *` folders.

 <!-- 0. -->